pcandido/sparray/README.md

 // [ 1, 2, 3, 4, 5 ]
 ```

-Note changes on generated array will not reflect on sparray.
+Note changes on the generated array will not reflect on sparray.

 ```js
 const spr = from(1, 2, 3, 4, 5)